Remembering Our Heroes on Memorial Day

 I will never forget the sight of so many graves, the military and veterans from different countries coming together to honor the fallen, or how local people made a point to thank my uniformed husband for what service members like him had sacrificed so long ago.

 For most Americans, Memorial Day weekend is synonymous with the beginning of summer and brings to mind backyard barbecues or a lazy day at the beach.
 Others may confuse it with Veterans Day and think it's a day to honor current service members.

 Let's take a moment to reflect on the true meaning of Memorial Day.

-Leslie Palmer Cruise Jr., an 89-year-old World War II veteran from Horsham, Pa., salutes the gravesite of Pfc.
+Leslie Palmer Cruise Jr., a World War II veteran from Horsham, Pa., salutes the gravesite of Pfc.
 Richard Vargas during a wreath laying ceremony at Lorraine American Cemetery in France, 2014.
 Photo credit U.S. Army Flickr

 What is Memorial Day?